Coen, Queensland: History

 In 1879, geologist Robert Logan Jack led a government-sponsored exploration of Cape York Peninsula.
 Jack left Cooktown and travelled up the Coen track previously marked out by Sefton, where they encountered Aboriginal people in great numbers:"Most of them were frightened of the white men having, no doubt, learnt a few lessons at the muzzles of Snider rifles in the hands of the diggers travelling the Coen track".In 1880, it was reported that about 350 Chinese miners had returned to the Coen goldfield.

-Due to the fierce resistance of local Aboriginal people, settlement on the McIvor and Coen Rivers only took a tentative hold during the early 1880s.
-In 1881, the first settlers on these rivers had to retreat to Cooktown.
+Due to the fierce resistance of local Aboriginal people, European settlement on the McIvor and Coen Rivers only took a tentative hold during the early 1880s.
+In 1881, the first settlers on those rivers had to retreat to Cooktown.
 A Cooktown newspaper correspondent reported that:"The McIvor country is now completely abandoned …I fear it will be some time before there is any attempt to stock the country again, as the blacks are likely to be very troublesome to the next party which goes out.
 I am informed that there are still two Europeans and ten Chinese prospecting about the Coen, but all the teams and cattle have come in".